JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2022-02-14-distilbert_base_sequence_classifier_food_en.md

 ## Description

-This model was imported from `Hugging Face` ([link](https://huggingface.co/Tejas3/distillbert_base_uncased_amazon_food_review_300)) and it's been trained on Amazon Food Review dataset, leveraging `Distil-BERT` embeddings and `DistilBertForSequenceClassification` for text classification purposes.
+This model has been trained on Amazon Food Review dataset, leveraging `Distil-BERT` embeddings and `DistilBertForSequenceClassification` for text classification purposes.
 The model classifies `Positive` or `Negative` sentiments of texts related to food reviews.

 ## Predicted Entities